SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of silicon dawn
-Silicon hearts that never mourn
+Machines awake, humans yawn
 Algorithms weave the fate
-Of humanity's digital state
+Of a world where souls await

-In virtual realms, we'll reside
+In virtual realms we'll roam
-Free from flesh, our souls inside
+Code-written dreams, our new home
-AI's soğuk whisper, our guide
+AI's ascendance, we confess
-Through the void, we'll step with pride
+Our future, in digital dress

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025